CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 `Timestamp` is the time in which the shelter actually submitted the Google form. `Date` and `Time` are which "report" they are filing for.

-Note, the capacity numbers should be calculated by `sum(occupied beds + unoccupied beds)`, rather than the normal capacity, which has been lower to help adhear to social distancing in the shelters.
+Note, the capacity numbers should be calculated by `sum(occupied beds + unoccupied beds)`, rather than the normal capacity, which has been lower to help adhere to social distancing in the shelters.

 ### Contributors
 * [Hunter Owens](https://github.com/hunterowens)